MichDeRoanne/project-atoti/README.md

 ## Usage

 To get an overview ot Atoti.
-You can play with visualisations using data:
+You can play with visualisations using preloaded data:

 ![image](https://user-images.githubusercontent.com/115105125/211925729-3449582e-90ad-4bdf-b7e0-8c4f9c3c4aeb.png)